awesto/django-shop/docs/reference/customer-model.rst

 -------------------------------------

 By keeping the Customer and the User model tight together, it is possible to reuse the Django's administration backend for both of them.
-All you have to do is to import and register the Customer backend inside the project's ``admin.py``:
+All we have to do is to import and register the Customer backend inside the project's ``admin.py``:

 .. code-block:: python